-In summary, there is accumulating evidence to support an adverse effect of COVID-19 infection on male fertility.
+There is accumulating evidence to support an adverse effect of COVID-19 infection on male fertility.
 Direct (possibly via ACE-2 receptors in testicular cells) and indirect mechanisms may be responsible for the observed pathophysiological damage and reproductive function impairment.
 Our patient presented with a substantial elevation in sperm DFI shortly following his course of COVID-19, further supporting these emerging data.
-As such, men that contract COVID-19 may be at risk for temporary alterations in sperm quality which may adversely impact fertility outcomes, and thus, should be counseled accordingly.
+As such, men who contract COVID-19 may be at risk for temporary alterations in sperm quality, which may adversely impact fertility outcomes, and thus, should be counseled accordingly.

-Conflict of interest: Dr. Zini is a shareholder in YAD Tech (Neutraceuticals; not related to this study).
-The remaining other authors declare no conflict of interests.
+Competing interests: Dr. Zini is a shareholder in YAD Tech.
+The remaining authors declare no competing personal or financial interests related to this work.